 Italy is probably my number one country to travel to, no matter the season or the area.
 I have been to Rome over 15 times probably, and still didn’t see everything there is to explore in this magnificent city.
 I have walked for miles on the streets of the Italian capital and found out which are the best areas to stay in Rome, I discovered the most local restaurants and the corners where you will find the best pizza and gelato.
 But in this guide I want to recommend you another city: Venice!

 There is no better time to go to Venice than the end of March.
 This beautiful, charming city that has inspired so many works of art, is at the beginning of its touristic season, which means that you can pretty much have it all to yourself.
 Strolling on the narrow streets of Cannaregio, waling around San Marco Square at night, feeling loved while enjoying a gondola ride at sunset with your loved one, make Venice the perfect romantic destination for Easter.
+Even if you go alone you can still explore the magic of the city, get lost on its hidden alleys whilst discovering new angles to photograph Venice.

 Another two advantages of going to Venice at the end of March are the affordable prices and the good weather.
 Whilst the temperatures might not be as high to allow you to leave your jacket at home, the sky will usually be clear, and you will be able to admire the beauty of the city under the rays if sun.
 You can also choose to visit Venice in November, when the conditions are similar.